 Areas of Improvement in Sustainability

 Transparency—while Allbirds is pretty sustainable, they lack the same transparency in their supply chain.
 They do trace most of their supply chain and state that the Tree Dashers are made in Shenzhen, China and Hai Phong, Vietnam.
-They also require suppliers to follow their Code of Conduct and participate in third-party social assessments, but it’s unclear whether their workers are paid a living wage vs. just the legal minimum wage.
+They also require suppliers to follow their Code of Conduct and participate in third-party social assessments, but it’s unclear how the suppliers are performing in those audits and whether the workers are being paid a living wage vs. just the minimum wage.
 We also don’t know which firms are conducting the third-party assessments for each factory (the Shenzhen factory is WRAP-Certified though).
 Allbirds is more transparent than most running shoe brands, but I’d like to see more evidence of social responsibility.

 Circularity—Allbirds has no recycling program (yet) for the shoes, so you’ll have to find your own recycling program.
 Some potential ones are Nike Reuse a Shoe, Soles4Souls, and DSW Ways to Give, but double-check before dropping anything off as many programs were suspended due to the pandemic.
 Allbirds recognizes this problem and accounts for the product end of life in their carbon offsets.
 They state that they’re working on developing a solution.